jeantuffier/Functional-Architecture/README.md

 ### Advantages:
 - We can extract dependencies from the method signature.
+- Parameters don't need to be passed around anymore.

 ### Disadvantages:
 - We need to use the `context` method to propagate dependencies.